jonnywright/home-assistant.io/source/_components/bmw_connected_drive.markdown

 ### {% linkable_title Flash the lights %}

-The service `bmw_connected_drive.light_flash' flashes the lights of the vehicle.
+The service `bmw_connected_drive.light_flash` flashes the lights of the vehicle.
 The vehicle is identified via the parameter `vin`.

 ### {% linkable_title Update the state %}